 RLEP 2014 Comment Zone B4 Mixed Use: Objectives To provide a mixture of compatible land uses.
 To integrate suitable business, office, residential, retail and other development in accessible locations so as to maximise public transport patronage and encourage walking and cycling.
-Notwithstanding that the uses have been approved as part of the Concept Approval, the proposal provides for residential uses as well as a cafe at lower ground level.
-The proposal also involves a dedicated community space at upper basement level, although the details of this space do not form part of this application, and are subject to separate negotiations with Council.
+Notwithstanding that the uses have been approved as part of the Concept Approval, the proposal provides for residential uses.
 4.3 Height of buildings The maximum height of the proposal has been established through the Concept Approval.
 In particular, approved plan ref.
 PPR 001-D provides maximum RL's for each of the proposed buildings.
 These maximum RL's are clearly detailed on the submitted architectural plans.
 The proposed buildings will not exceed these maximum RL's.
+In addition, it is noted that the Concept Modification approved various 'popups' across both Stage 4 and 5.
+The extent of these 'popups' are detailed on approved plan references Figure 15 Rev 4 and Figure 17 Rev 4.
+These 'popups' permit additional storeys on top of the maximum RL's, so long as they do not exceed 60% of the footprint of the typical floor plate below.
+We are advised that the proposed 'popups' as detailed on the submitted architectural plans meets this requirement and therefore the proposal is consistent with the Concept Approval as modified.
 4.4 Floor space ratio The Concept Approval did not provide an FSR for the site, instead setting a dwelling cap of 2,005 across the whole Concept Plan site.
-The proposal seeks approval for 453 dwellings, with the residual to be provided as part of future stages.
-5.7 Development below mean high water Excavation is below the MHWM.
+The proposal seeks approval for 511 dwellings, with the residual to be provided as part of future stages.
+5.7 Development below mean high water mark Excavation proposed is above MHWM.
 (1) The objective of this clause is to ensure appropriate environmental assessment for development carried out on land covered by tidal waters.

 (2) Development consent is required to carry out development on any land below the mean high water mark of any body of water subject to tidal influence (including the bed of any such water).

-5.9 Preservation of trees or vegetation(1) The objective of this clause is to preserve the amenity of the area, including biodiversity values, through the preservation of trees and other vegetation.
-As part of the original Concept Approval, and in particular the proponents response to Part B - Modification No.B1, the Department of Planning approved 'An Overall Concept and Public Domain Strategy' reference HOL02 Rev F and prepared by Place Design.
-The letter from the
+5.9 Preservation of trees or vegetation

+(1) The objective of this clause is to preserve the amenity of the area, including biodiversity values, through the preservation of trees and other vegetation.
+In accordance with the requirements of the original Arborist's Report prepared by Redgum, Trees Reference 132 and 133 will be retained as part of the proposal.